-Theories include similarity, continuation, closure, proximity, figure/ground, symmetry, order, and/dr hierarchy.
-Elements can include point, line, shape, form/mass, shape, color, and texture, line.
-Principles include proportion, scale, balance, harmony, unity/variety, rhythm, emphasis, etc. Examples of evidence could include individual exercises, drawings, design solutions, models, and/or digital presentations throughout the curriculum.
+Theories such as similarity, continuation, closure, proximity, figure/ground, symmetry, order, and/or hierarchy.
+Elements such as point, line, shape, form/mass, color, light, and texture.
+Principles such as proportion, scale, balance, harmony, unity/variety, rhythm, emphasis, etc. Examples of evidence could include individual exercises, drawings, design solutions, models, and/or digital presentations throughout the curriculum.